Afghan President Karzai Declares Iran a Helper

 We're going to talk about this with Said Jawad.
 He is Afghanistan's ambassador to the United States.
 He's in the studios.
 Thanks for coming by.
 Good morning.

-Ambassador SAID JAWAD (Afghan Ambassador to the United States): Thank you very much.
+SAID JAWAD: Thank you very much.
 It's a pleasure being here.

 INSKEEP: How is Iran a helper to Afghanistan?